10 things coming up in the Chichester/Bognor area!

 Things you won't want to miss...

-8 Theatre.
-Nicci Pennicott is directing A Bunch of Amateurs for the Midhurst Players.
-Nicci’s production of Ian Hislop and Nick Newman’s play runs from Wednesday, November 28 to Saturday, December 1 at The South Downs Centre Memorial Hall.

-9 Music.
-Chichester Jazz Club welcome Jo Fooks (left) and her Quartet to The Pallant Suite, Freemason’s Hall, 7 South Pallant, Chichester on Friday, November 30.
-They comprise Jo on tenor saxophone, Ted Beament on piano, Steve Thompson on bass and Bobby Worth on drums.
-Tickets on 01243 775888.
-Doors open 6.45pm, music starts at 7.45pm.
+7 Music.
+The next concert at the Bognor Regis Music Club on Saturday, December 8 at 7pm will be a members’ musical evening organised by club member Alison Blenkinsop.
+The concert is at the Club’s concert room, 2 Sudley Road.
+Entry at the door is £6 for members, £8 for visitors, and £4 for students.
+New members and visitors are especially welcome.
+More details from Chris Coote (01243 773276), Helen Woods (01243 861620) or from the website www.BognorRegisMusic.org.uk.

+8 Festive.
+This festive season Petworth House celebrates a bygone Christmas that reignites the old traditions of the Georgian era.
+A Georgian Christmas runs at the venue from December 1-January 1.

-10 Art.
-Artist Andy Waite is offering a Christmas exhibition in Arundel, taking place over five days including two weekends.
-The exhibition will be on Saturday, December 1 and Sunday, December 2 from 11am-5pm; Friday, December 7 and Saturday, December 8, 11am-8pm; and Sunday, December 9, 11am-5pm at 54 Tarrant Street, Arundel.
+9 Art.
+Artist Andy Waite is offering a Christmas exhibition in Arundel, The exhibition will be on S Friday, December 7 and Saturday, December 8, 11am-8pm; and Sunday, December 9, 11am-5pm at 54 Tarrant Street, Arundel.

+10 Theatre.
+With its suggestions of lesbianism, The Killing of Sister George provoked quite a scandal when it toured the provinces in 1964.
+Director Gill Lambourn is expecting it to have considerably less shock value when she brings it to the stage for the Regis Players from December 6-8 at 7.30pm in Felpham Village Hall with Sue Bartlett as Sister George and Deborah Addicott as Alice (Childie).
+Tickets via www.regisplayers.com.

 Arundel's Carly Paoli releases Christmas single in support of our soldiers